 Rule 303b.
-(1) A program After full approval has been granted under R 338.10303a, a sponsoring agency shall submit a comprehensive self-study report and a nursing education program report at designated intervals.
-The self-study report shall be submitted every 8 years for a non-accredited program or at the designated reporting times directed by the national accrediting organization for accredited programs. midpoint of the accreditation cycle for nationally accredited programs.
-The report must include all of the following information for all of the years since the last self-study report was approved by the board.
+(1) A program shall submit a comprehensive self-study report and a nursing education program report at designated intervals.
+The self-study report shall be submitted every 8 years for a non-accredited program or at the midpoint of the accreditation cycle for nationally accredited programs.

-- (a) History of sponsoring agency.

-- (b) Philosophy.

-- (c) Conceptual framework.

-- (d) Curriculum to include end of program student learning outcomes and course student learning outcomes.

-- (e) Course descriptions and outlines.

-- (f) Signed clinical contracts or letters of commitment for clinical placements.

-- (g) Evaluation methods and tools.

-- (h) Program outcomes.

-- (i) Director and faculty credentials.

-- (j) Student policies and support services.

-- (2) A program may submit a self-study report prepared for accreditation or reaccreditation by letter of accreditation or reaccreditation from a nationally recognized accrediting agency organization of nursing education programs instead of the a self-study report prepared for the board.
-The schedule for submission of a self-study report for accredited programs shallmust follow the schedule of the nationally recognized accrediting agencyorganization.
-The self-study report accreditation letter shallmust include documentation of decisions and recommendations from the accrediting agency

-organization and be submitted to the board within 1 month following receipt of the nationally recognized accrediting agency's organization's decision on accreditation of the nursing education program.
-The board may request further documentation regarding accreditation from the sponsoring agency.
+(2) A program may submit a self-study report prepared for accreditation or reaccreditation by a nationally recognized accrediting agency of nursing education programs instead of the self-study report prepared for the board.
+The schedule for submission of a self-study report for accredited programs shall follow the schedule of the nationally recognized accrediting agency.
+The self-study report shall include documentation of decisions and recommendations from the accrediting agency and be submitted to the board within 1 month following receipt of the nationally recognized accrediting agency's decision on accreditation of the nursing education program.
 Programs that have accreditation date changes shall notify the board of nursing to determine a submission date.

-- (3) Starting at the expiration end of the first year after After a program has been granted full approval under R 338.10303a, the sponsoring agency shall submit a nurse education program report to the board every 4 years for a non-accredited program or at the midpoint of the accreditation cycle for nationally accredited programs that contains.
-The nursing education program report must include all of the following information for all of the years since the last self-study report was approved by the board-the following information: - (a) Admission, progression, and retention of students. - (b) Student achievement on the required licensure NCLEX examination. - (c) Systematic program evaluation results and action plan, including but not limited to, student evaluations, faculty reviews, NCLEX evaluation results, and attrition rates. - (d) Program changes. - (e) Faculty qualifications, assignments, and any faculty exceptions. - (4) The sponsoring agency of a program that is accredited by a nationally recognized nursing education accrediting organization may submit a self-study report approved by the nationally recognized nursing education accrediting organization instead of submitting a nursing education program report referenced in subrule (1) of this rule.
+(3) Starting at the expiration of the first year after a program has been granted full approval, the sponsoring agency shall submit a nurse education program report to the board every 4 years for a non-accredited program or at the midpoint of the accreditation cycle for nationally accredited programs that contain the following information:

+(a) Admission, progression, and retention of students.

+(b) Student achievement on the required licensure examination.

+(c) Systematic program evaluation results and action plan, including but not limited to, student evaluations, faculty reviews, NCLEX evaluation results, and attrition rates.

+(d) Program changes.

+(e) Faculty qualifications, assignments, and any faculty exceptions.

+(4) The sponsoring agency of a program that is accredited by a nationally recognized nursing education accrediting organization may submit a self-study report approved by the nationally recognized nursing education accrediting organization instead of submitting a nursing education program report referenced in subrule (1) of this rule.

-(5) The board shall notify the program director of the date by which a nursing education program report must be submitted.
+(5)The board shall notify the program director of the date by which a nursing education program report must be submitted.